Abdallh-Ayman/Review_SQL_Python/Python_explaination_review/python_datastructure.markdown

 ```
 ### jason
 Json : it coud be all object into on list or one object contain list of object.
-1- To read a JSON file, you can use the json.load() function.This function reads a file-like object and returns the data.
-If you have a JSON string, you can parse it by using the json.loads() method. ( Json string parse to python object(dictonary or list).)
+1- To read a JSON file, you can use the json.load() function.This function reads a file-like object (which is the json [f]) and returns the data.
+If you have a JSON string, you can parse it to python object by using the json.loads() method >> **( it make parse Json string to python object(dictonary or list).)**
 ```python
     Import json
     with open('data.json') as f :